The superpower every leader needs: listening to empower

-I’d like to share with you how you can be a better listener and empower others through the quality of your attention.
-I’ve learned that giving attention that is generative can be a greater gift than anything we can offer in our response.
+Would you like to empower others through the quality of your attention?
+Giving generative attention is a greater gift than anything you could offer as a response.
 It’s a more powerful way to help and support someone.
-Giving attention that is profoundly encouraging can restore someone’s power to think for themselves, can give them the power to find their own answers and make better decisions.
+By giving attention that is profoundly encouraging, you can restore someone’s power to think for themselves, to find their own answers, to discover their own truth.

 You’ve probably noticed that.
 You know how it feels when someone isn’t really listening to you, when their attention is elsewhere.
-Or how it feels if you sense you’re being judged or criticised by the person listening to you.
+Or how it feels when you sense you’re being judged or criticised by the person listening to you.

-Can you think of a time you wanted to think something through, maybe you were trying to figure something out or untangle a problem.
-You wanted to talk it through with a friend but you sensed that as they were listening, they were getting ready to tell you what they thought.
-They seemed more focussed on what they wanted to say than on what you were saying.
-They were so keen to jump in with comments that they didn’t really give you space to think for yourself.
+Cast your mind back to a time you wanted to think something through.
+Maybe you were trying to figure something out, make sense of it, you wanted to untangle a problem.
+You wanted to talk it through with a friend but as they were listening, you could feel they were getting ready to tell you what they thought.
+They were more focussed on what they wanted to say than on what you were saying.
+Being treated like that can lead you to think more cautiously, to hold back, to limit yourself.
+Not to think fully.

-What’s different about being listened to In a Thinking Environment?
+What’s different about being listened to in a Thinking Environment?

 How can you create a Thinking Environment?